Read time: 7 minutes

 operational.
 If you have flags that have special targeting for users in Belgium, you can tag them

-Try to re-use existing tags as much as possible.
-This streamlines the dashboard and makes it easier to find things later.
+Try to reuse existing tags as much as possible.
+This streamlines the flags list and makes it easier to find things later.

 false.
-You can use flags that evaluate different values, like strings or numbers, when you need to do more complex operations.
-You can add more variations to a flag at any time.
+However, you can use multivariate flags that evaluate different values, like strings or numbers, when you need to do more complex operations.
+You can add more variations to a multivariate flag at any time.

-You could make this a boolean flag that determines whether or not tax is applied by assigning the tax to
+For example, imagine some of your users need to be charged sales tax for a purchase.
+If they are charged, the tax is 7%.
+If they are not charged, it is zero.
+You could make a boolean flag that determines whether or not tax is applied by assigning the tax to

-false states.
-However, there is an opportunity to add more complexity later if you assign the flag variations to numbers:
+However, there is an opportunity to add more complexity later if you use a multivariate flag and assign the flag variations to the numbers

-If you do this and the tax rate then changes, you can update the tax percentage charged by the app without changing code.
+0. If the tax rate later changes, you can update the tax percentage charged by the app without changing your code.
 Alternatively, you could make more variations of the same flag that address other tax rates used in different regions, and use targeting rules to automatically return the user's correct tax rate.

 false, because the feature is already running.
-The
+You would then set the

 LaunchDarkly SDKs are divided into two types:

 Client-side SDKs evaluate flags differently than server-side SDKs, because client-side SDKs may connect to and serve insecure or public devices.
 It is important to understand the security impact of making flags available on the client side.
 To learn more, read Client-side and server-side SDKs.